 Update iTunes on Mac: If you use a Mac computer, you can go to the App Store directly and check if there is a need to update iTunes.

 Update iTunes on Windows: Open iTunes.
 Click the Help option and choose the Check for Update choice.

-Tip 6.
-Contact Apple for help
+Way 10.
+Contact Apple for Help

 If you find all these methods are not suitable for your device, just contact Apple.
 You can send an email or make a call to them.
 Or you can find an Apple store or Apple authorized service center near you to ask for help.

 These are 10 useful solutions for the "error 4010 iPhone" problem.
 In conclusion, we suggest you try the recommended method—TunesKit iOS System Recovery by following the instructions and steps above to save your time and energy.

 If you have any questions about this problem or any useful methods that can fix this error or suggestions for this article, please leave your comment below.
 Hope you find this post useful.